AntonMu/TrainYourOwnYOLO/CONTRIBUTING.md

     * A minimal test example that uses the new feature,

-    * A list of tested system configurations (OS and GPU model).
+    * A list of tested system configurations (OS and GPU model if used).

  1. Once the PR is created, wait for feedback and incorporate suggested changes.